 Santiago de Compostela is the capital of Galicia, which is one of the lesser-visited parts of Spain, but also one of the most interesting.
 The area has a curious background, as it was home to Celtic people before being incorporated into the Roman Empire.

-The city is the end route of the famous pilgrimage the Camino de Santiago, in which pilgrims trek across Europe to the shrine of the apostle Saint James the Great in the city’s cathedral.
+This Northern Spanish city is the end route of the famous pilgrimage the Camino de Santiago, in which pilgrims trek across Europe to the shrine of the apostle Saint James the Great in the city’s cathedral.

 As well as this, there are plenty more sights in Santiago such as the Praza do Obradoiro, Monastery of San Martiño Pinario and the contemporary arts complex at the City of Culture of Galicia.